algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 The input formula will not change during the blending process.

-The software will only be used by the Cellar Master and her team.

 # Acceptance criteria

 The software should be able to receive the wine blending formula from the Cellar Master, Julie CAVIL, as input.